Build Cop

 Overview

-The Drake build cop monitors continuous, nightly, and weekly production continuous integration failures in the RobotLocomotion/drake GitHub repo.
+The Drake build cop monitors continuous, and nightly production continuous integration failures in the RobotLocomotion/drake GitHub repo.

 The build cop also checks in on the builds of the drake-external-examples and automatically generated documentation repositories from time to time.